robojeb/pcg_rand/README.md

 * (10/15/2018): Added cargo features for `u128` and experimental `serde1`
  support.
 Also fixed an issue in `0.9.2` which caused it to be nightly only (oops).
 Started migrating benchmarks to critereon.
+* (12/4/2018): Upgraded to `rand 0.6` and `rand_core 0.3`.
+Fixed an issue where
+ tests wouldn't run if there was no `u128` support.
+Serde support is still highly experimental.